Canapprove WHATSAPP

 FAQ

-1.Can I work more than 40 hours while waiting for PGWP?
+Can I work more than 40 hours while waiting for PGWP?

 Yes.
 After applying for a Post Graduation Work Permit (PGWP), you can work for more than 40 hours per week.
 But make sure your study permit is valid, you have completed the program, and have not worked more than 20 hours during academics.

-2.Can I apply for PR while waiting for PGWP?
+Can I apply for PR while waiting for PGWP?

-Alternatively, you may also apply for a Bridging Open Work Permit which allows you to work in Canada.
-You can work temporarily while you wait to receive your PR
+If you are meeting all the eligibility criteria you can apply for PR.Alternatively, you may also apply for a Bridging Open Work Permit which allows you to work in Canada.
+You can work temporarily while you wait to receive your PR.

-3.Why does a PGWP get rejected?
+Why does a PGWP get rejected?

-Your PGWP gets rejected if you
+Your PGWP gets rejected if you:

-• Have studied a part-time program
+• Have studied a part-time program.

-• Have any academic gap
+• Have any academic gaps.

-• Have worked more than 20 hours during the academic sessions
+• Have worked more than 20 hours during the academic sessions.

-Watch what our client say about CanApprove – Click to watch!
+Watch what our client say about CanApprove – Click to watch

 2 thoughts on “How to get a Permanent Residency after studying in Canada?